cncf/clomonitor/docs/checks.md

 - The last commits in the repository have the DCO signature (*Signed-off-by*).
 Merge pull request and merge branch commits are ignored for this check.

-- A DCO check is found in the last closed PR on Github.
+- A DCO check is found in the latest merged PR on Github.
 Regexps used:

 ```sh
 "(?i)dco"